USD/IQD exchange rate slumps in Baghdad

-Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) slightly declined in the daily transactions at the official markets of Baghdad on Saturday.
+Shafaq News/ The U.S. dollar (USD) exchange rate against the Iraqi dinar (IQD) declined in the daily transactions at the official markets of Baghdad, but remained the same in Erbil on Sunday.

-Shafaq News Agency correspondent said that the Central al-Kifah and al-Harithiya exchanges are trading the USD at a rate of 148,600 IQD to 100, 50 IQD below Thursday.
+Shafaq News Agency correspondent said that the Central al-Kifah and al-Harithiya exchanges are trading the USD at a rate of 148500 IQD to 100.

 Our correspondent said that the selling and buying rates of 100 USD in the local markets of the Iraqi capital rested at 149,000 and 148,000 IQD, respectively.

-In the capital of the Kurdistan Region, Erbil, exchange transactions are halted on weekends.
+In the capital of the Kurdistan Region, Erbil, the selling and buying rates settled at 148750 and 148650 IQD to 100 USD.